Shriram Finance Appoints MUFG Bank Nominees as Non-Executive Directors

 Mr. Morihiko Fuji is a senior banking professional with over two decades of experience at MUFG Bank, Ltd., Japan.
 He currently serves as Managing Director and Head of Global Commercial Banking Planning Division since April 2026.
 Previously, he held positions as Managing Director and Head of Business Development Office Corporate Planning Division.
 His experience encompasses corporate planning, internal management oversight, governance, risk management, and group-wide M&A strategy.

 Mr. Shinichi Fujinami serves as Head of the Japanese Corporate Banking Division for the Americas (U.S. West) and Head of the Los Angeles Branch at MUFG, covering the bank's business with Japanese corporate clients on the U.S. West Coast.
 With over two decades in banking, he has focused on corporate banking, planning, and strategy.
 He joined Bank of Tokyo-Mitsubishi in 1999 and has held various strategic roles in corporate banking and planning divisions in Japan and the United States.
-He was also seconded to Union Bank, U.S. (2013-2018), responsible for financial and strategic planning and M&A execution.
+Prior to his current role in May 2024, he held the Head of JCB Planning position since April 2022, and served as Deputy Head of JCB Americas from October 2023.
+He was also seconded to Union Bank, U.S. (2013-2018), where he was responsible for financial and strategic planning and M&A execution.

 Regulatory Compliance

 The appointments were approved by the Board based on the recommendation of the Nomination and Remuneration Committee at their meeting held on April 24, 2026.
 The Board meeting commenced at 11:30 A.M. and concluded at 2:55 P.M.
-The disclosure has been made in compliance with Regulation 30 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, read with Part A and Part B of Schedule III of the Listing Regulations.
+The disclosure has been made in compliance with Regulation 30 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, read with Part A and Part B of Schedule III of the Listing Regulations and SEBI Master Circular updated on January 30, 2026.

 Source: BSE Limited, National Stock Exchange of India Limited